ftkalcevic/MQTT_Processing/README.md

 When the message you want to capture appears, stop listening, right click on the row, and select "Create MQTT Event Handler".

-There are also main menu options to "Open" an event configuration saved from the "Creaet MQTT Event Handler Screen", or create a "New" event handler, not based on a captured message.
+There are also main menu options to "Open" an event configuration saved from the "Create MQTT Event Handler Screen", or create a "New" event handler, not based on a captured message.

 ![alt text](doc/CreateMQTTEventHandler.png "Create MQTT Event Handler form")